-UnitedNetworks acknowledges that the quality of supply, in terms of spikes, sags and harmonics is of increasing importance to not only the domestic end use customer segment, with the proliferation of home computers, but also to the commercial industrial end use customer groups which employ increasingly sophisticated control systems.
-UnitedNetworks has invested in sophisticated power quality monitoring equipment in order to solve power quality problems which are affecting its customers.
+UnitedNetworks acknowledges that the quality of supply, in terms of spikes, sags and harmonics is of increasing importance to not only the domestic end use consumer segment, with the proliferation of home computers, but also to the commercial industrial end use consumer groups which employ increasingly sophisticated control systems.
+UnitedNetworks contractors use sophisticated power quality monitoring equipment in order to solve power quality problems which are affecting consumers.